balderdashy/sails-docs/reference/websockets/websockets.md

 ### Overview

-There are two main parts to the story of WebSockets- the client and the server.
+There are two main continents in the world of WebSockets- the client (e.g. browser) and the server (e.g. your routes, controllers, and so forth).

 <docmeta name="uniqueID" value="websockets293545">
 <docmeta name="displayName" value="WebSockets">